Fork me on GitHub

 In this step, you will configure Teleport to use AWS Certificate Manager (ACM) to provision your Teleport instances with TLS credentials.

-To use ACM to handle TLS, add annotations to the chart specifying the ACM certificate ARN to use and the port it should be served on.
+To use ACM to handle TLS, we will add annotations to the chart values in the section below specifying the ACM certificate ARN to use, the port it should be served on and other ALB configuration parameters.

 You can configure the teleport-cluster Helm chart to secure the Teleport Web UI using existing TLS credentials within a Kubernetes secret.